Do I need a peak flow meter to track my asthma?

 7. Mark down the number on your meter’s scale.

-Ask your doctor what time of day you should measure your peak flow rate, as well as whether you should do so before taking medication, afterward or both—and be sure to follow those instructions each time.
+Ask your HCP what time of day you should measure your peak flow rate.
+Also ask whether you should do it before taking medication, afterward, or both.
+Be sure to follow those instructions each time.

 You should also be sure to use the same peak flow meter with each reading.
-If you get a new meter, you’ll likely have to work with your doctor to establish a new personal best.
-It’s also a good move to bring your meter to your checkups and to consult with your doctor on the best ways to keep it clean and in working order.
+If you get a new meter, you’ll likely have to work with your HCP to establish a new personal best.
+It’s a good move to bring your meter to your checkups and to consult with your HCP on the best ways to keep it clean and in working order, as well.

 Understanding your peak flow readings